 A partir del lunes 31 de enero, el Departamento de Salud del Condado de Boone ya no está proporcionando reemplazos de tarjetas de vacunas COVID-19.
 Favor de ir al portal de IDPH Vax Verify, que es un registro de vacunación, para acceder a sus vacunas.
 El enlace es https://dph.illinois.gov/vaxverify.
 Si nunca lo ha hecho antes, tendrá que registrarse y crear una cuenta.
 Tendrá que introducir la información requerida, que tiene un asterisco rojo al lado.
 Te pedirá que verifiques tu identidad con una dirección de correo electrónico.
 Vaya a su correo electrónico y busque el correo electrónico y haga clic en "verificar" dentro del correo electrónico.
 Después, le pedirá un número de seguro social, que es opcional.
 Si no quieres compartirlo, haz clic en "siguiente" cuando se te pida.
 Luego le preguntará sobre los servicios de préstamo con los que ha trabajado, etc., para verificar su identidad.
 También le pedirá su número de teléfono para verificar su identidad.
 Le enviará a su teléfono un código para que lo introduzca en el sitio web.
 Entonces podrá ver sus vacunas.
 Si no puede hacer esto, favor de acudir a un amigo o familiar para que le ayude con esto.
 Si su proveedor de atención médica está inscrito en el registro de vacunación de Illinois, también tiene acceso a esta información y puede proporcionarle información sobre sus vacunas.

-COVID-19 Vaccinations & Bivalent Doses are open to the general public.
+COVID-19 Bivalent Vaccinations are open to the general public.
 You must bring a driver’s license or ID, insurance card, and COVID-19 Immunization card.
 You will not be turned away for a vaccine if you do not have insurance.
-Johnson & Johnson is permitted for use for those 18 years of age and older.
-Pfizer is permitted for use for those 6 months of age and older, and Moderna is permitted for use for 6 months of age up to age 5 and for use for ages 18 and older.
+Pfizer is permitted for use for those 6 months of age and older, and Moderna is permitted for use for 6 months of age and older.
 A parent or guardian must be onsite at a clinic for anyone under age 18.
 If an individual receiving a vaccine is under the age of 18, parents must complete a consent form for their children receiving a vaccine, which will be available onsite at the clinics or you can download it here.
 If you have further questions or need more information, please call the Boone County Health Department COVID-19 Information line at 815-547-8561 or email COVID19@boonehealth.org.

-Below are the flyers for the vaccination clinics the Boone County Health Department will be hosting in January at our office located at 1204 Logan Ave., Belvidere, IL 61008.
-Vaccine clinics will be offered on Thursdays and Fridays.
-On January 5th and 26th, vaccines will be available for ages 6 months to 17 years old.
-All vaccines will be available including primary series and bivalent boosters.
-On January 12th and 19th, vaccines will be available for ages 18 and up including primary series and bivalent boosters.
-Moderna and Pfizer Bivalent Boosters will be available for ages 12 and up every Friday in January from 11am to 2pm.
-Thursday COVID-19 clinics will continue to be offered at the same time and be appointment based only.
-Friday Bivalent Booster clinics will be available for walk-ins only.
-Below is the link to schedule an appointment on a Thursday in January.
+Below are the flyers for the vaccination clinics the Boone County Health Department will be hosting in June at our office located at 1204 Logan Ave., Belvidere, IL 61008.
+Vaccine clinics will be offered on various Thursdays and Fridays.
+On two Thursdays in June (8th & 22nd), vaccines will be available for ages six months and up by appointment only from 2:00-6:00 p.m.
+On three Fridays in June (2nd, 16th, & 30th), vaccines will be available for ages 6 months and up on a walk-in basis from 2:00-4:00 p.m., and bivalent boosters will be available for ages 12 and up.
+Below is the link to schedule an appointment on a Thursday or Friday in June.

 Mass Vaccination Sites Open to Illinois Residents